How to organize case files for ABOS Part II

 Organizing your case files is one of the most time-consuming parts of ABOS Part II preparation, but it directly impacts your exam performance.
 Every case on your submitted list needs a structured summary that you can reference during preparation and present fluently on exam day.
 Poor organization leads to fumbling, inconsistent presentations, and wasted study time.

 Each case file should contain: a de-identified patient summary (age, relevant history, chief complaint), your diagnostic workup (physical exam, imaging, labs), the diagnosis, your treatment rationale, a surgical technique summary highlighting key decision points, the outcome, and any complications with how you managed them.
 Keep each summary to one page.
-If it takes longer than 3 minutes to present, it is too long.
+Each case typically takes 5 to 8 minutes including the examiner's follow-up questions, so your initial presentation should be concise enough to leave room for discussion.

 Key Facts